Wiredcraft/jekyllpro-cms/ansible/README.md

 Ansible
 =======

-Manage the creation of the JekyllPro server
+Manage the creation of the JekyllPlus server